-I initially started biking as a hobby about five years ago just to lose the extra weight that I was carrying then.
+I initially started cycling as a hobby about five years ago just to lose the extra weight that I was carrying then.
 I didn’t pay much attention to accessories, I just wanted to have a bicycle that works and a decent pair of cycling shoes to start with.
 It was when I started to really get into it that I realized how important cycling accessories –specifically, cycling socks– are.

 Blisters started growing despite having plasters on my feet and it just made my cycling sessions really uncomfortable.
 So after one cycling session, I asked some of my buddies if they get blisters as well, which they did, but not to the degree that I was having.
 They said the secret was cycling socks.